microsoft/react-native-devblog/blogposts/2024-05-15-improved-gallery-fabric-0.74.md

 If you encounter any bugs in 0.74, please help us out by filing an issue on our [repository](https://github.com/microsoft/react-native-windows/issues)!

-## What's the best way to upgrade my App?

-The best way to upgrade to the latest **0.74** release is to follow our [upgrade documentation](https://microsoft.github.io/react-native-windows/docs/upgrade-app) where you can either upgrade with CLI commands or manually update your application using the [Upgrade Helper](https://react-native-community.github.io/upgrade-helper/).

-To get the full list of release details, including breaking changes, check out our [release notes over on our repo.](https://github.com/microsoft/react-native-windows/releases/tag/react-native-windows_v0.74.0)

 # ✨ Improved Gallery App

 We've been hard at work revitalizing our Gallery app, aligning it with the [WinUI3 gallery](https://www.microsoft.com/store/productId/9P3JFPWWDZRC?ocid=pdpshare) to showcase a more sleek and modern RNW application.
 In addition, we've ensured it meets inclusive and accessible design requirements and broadened the array of examples to encompass more community modules and common scenarios.